anshumangupta01/To-do-list/README.md

 ## 🚀 Features

 - ✅ Add, edit, complete, and delete tasks
-- 📅 Set deadlines and categorize tasks with emoji & color
+- 📅 Set deadlines and categorize tasks
 - 🎨 Light and dark themes (auto and manual toggle)
-- 📊 Charts for monthly task stats, category distribution, and weekly activity
-- 🔍 Task search and sorting (by date, deadline, or name)
 - 📦 LocalStorage-based persistence (no backend needed)
 - 📱 Fully iPhone-compatible – works as a native app via Safari
 - ⚙️ Installable PWA with offline functionality